 If you use pantyliners for spotting, discharge, as a backup to a menstrual cup or tampon, or for light incontinence, then consider making the switch to period panties.
 They’re not just dark-coloured, regular underwear!

 There are a two kinds of menstrual underwear.
 The first option is just a leak-proof layer, while the second has some absorbent padding, plus a leak-proof barrier.

 Which option you choose is up to you, but they often make a better choice than pantyliners or light pads if you’re going to wear them on a regular basis.

 These days, there are lots of companies making premium menstrual underwear.

 One of our best options is Modibodi Period Panties.
 They’re an Australian company who makes some seriously nice menstrual underwear that is extremely comfortable!
 They have a huge range of styles, sizes, and absorbency levels.
-Shipping is free with a minimum order. (and you can get 15% off with discount code MODIROCKS, or 20% off any order over $120 with discount code ZEROWASTENEST20)
+Shipping is free with a minimum order.

 3. The Ziggy Cup

 You’ve maybe used Soft Cups (or Flex Discs) before if you wanted to have non-messy period sex.
 They’re flat, flexible discs that fit right below your cervix.
 They work great for that purpose, but the major negative is that they’re a disposable product.

 In the past few months, Intimina (makers of the Lily Menstrual Cup) have come out with the Ziggy Cup.
 It has much the same design as the Soft Cup but it’s made from the same material as most menstrual cups.
 This makes it reusable for a few years.

 Finally, an eco-friendly period sex option!
 It’s what many people have been waiting years for.